soug86/Challenge-5/README.md

 ### **b.
 Total drivers:**

-The summary above clearly shows that Rural cities were services by **significantly less drivers** compared to its Suburban and Urban counterparts.
+The summary above clearly shows that Rural cities were serviced by **significantly less drivers** compared to its Suburban and Urban counterparts.
 The number of drivers servicing Rural cities were almost **seven times less** *(78 vs 490)* than Suburban cities and over **thirty times less** *(78 vs 2,405)* compared to Urban cities.

 Thus, it is evident that Pyber would want to increase the number of drivers that services Rural cities in order to increase accessibility,

 ### **c.
 Total fares:**

 Looking at the Summary table (a) above, the Total fares validate an expected trend when we take the above two results into account.
-Urban cities, which has the primary share of the number of rides and drivers, accumulated the highest fare of **$39,854** which is double of Suburban cities and over nine times the Rural market.
+Urban cities, which has the primary share of the number of rides and drivers, accumulated the highest fare of **$39,854** which is **double** of Suburban cities and over **nine times** the Rural market.

 Although largely along expected lines, this datapoint emphasizes the point that Urban cities remain the core of Pyber's business model.
 ### **d.
 Average fare:**